speechbrain/speechbrain/recipes/SpokenWOZ/dialogue_state_tracking/README.md

 ### Dataset download & pre-processing

-In order to download and extract the dataset for use by this reicpe, you may use the following commands:
+In order to download and extract the dataset for use by this recipe, you may use the following commands:

 ```bash
 wget https://spokenwoz.oss-cn-wulanchabu.aliyuncs.com/audio_5700_train_dev.tar.gz